grafana/grafana/docs/sources/panels-visualizations/visualizations/table/index.md

 If you need to hide columns, you can do so using [data transformations](ref:data-transformation), [field overrides](#field-overrides), or by [building a query](ref:build-query) that returns only the needed columns.

-If you’re using a cell type such as sparkline or JSON, the data requirements may differ in a way that’s specific to that type.
-For more info refer to [Cell type](#cell-type).

 ## Debugging in tables

-The table visualization helps with debugging when you need to know exactly what results your query is returning and why other visualizations might not be working.
+The table visualization can help with debugging when you need to know exactly what results your query is returning and why other visualizations might not be working.
 This functionality is also accessible in most visualizations by toggling on the **Table view** switch at the top of the panel:

 ![The Table view switch](/media/docs/grafana/panels-visualizations/screenshot-table-view-on-11.2.png)

+## Column filtering

+You can temporarily change how column data is displayed using column filtering.
+For example, you can show or hide specific values.

-## Turn on column filtering
+### Turn on column filtering

+To turn on column filtering, follow these steps:

 1. In Grafana, navigate to the dashboard with the table with the columns that you want to filter.
-1. On the table panel you want to filter, open the panel editor.
+1. Hover over any part of the panel to which you want to add the link to display the actions menu on the top right corner.
+1. Click the menu and select **Edit**.
-1. Expand the the **Table** options section.
+1. In the panel editor pane, expand the **Table** options section.
 1. Toggle on the [**Column filter** switch](#table-options).

-A filter icon appears next to each column title.
+A filter icon (funnel) appears next to each column title.

 {{< figure src="/static/img/docs/tables/column-filter-with-icon.png" max-width="350px" alt="Column filtering turned on" class="docs-image--no-shadow" >}}

 ### Filter column values

-To filter column values, click the filter (funnel) icon next to a column title.
+To filter column values, follow these steps:

+1. Click the filter icon (funnel) next to a column title.

    Grafana displays the filter options for that column.

    {{< figure src="/static/img/docs/tables/filter-column-values.png" max-width="300px" alt="Filter column values" class="docs-image--no-shadow" >}}

-Click the check box next to the values that you want to display.
-Enter text in the search field at the top to show those values in the display so that you can select them rather than scroll to find them.
+1. Click the checkbox next to the values that you want to display or click **Select all**.
+1. Enter text in the search field at the top to show those values in the display so that you can select them rather than scroll to find them.

-Choose from several operators to display column values:
+1. Choose from several operators to display column values:

    - **Contains** - Matches a regex pattern (operator by default).
    - **Expression** - Evaluates a boolean expression.
 The character `$` represents the column value in the expression (for example, "$ >= 10 && $ <= 12").
    - The typical comparison operators: `=`, `!=`, `<`, `<=`, `>`, `>=`.

-Click the check box above the **Ok** and **Cancel** buttons to add or remove all displayed values to/from the filter.
+1. Click the checkbox above the **Ok** and **Cancel** buttons to add or remove all displayed values to and from the filter.

 ### Clear column filters

-Columns with filters applied have a blue funnel displayed next to the title.
+Columns with filters applied have a blue filter displayed next to the title.

 {{< figure src="/static/img/docs/tables/filtered-column.png" max-width="100px" alt="Filtered column" class="docs-image--no-shadow" >}}

-To remove the filter, click the blue funnel icon and then click **Clear filter**.
+To remove the filter, click the blue filter icon and then click **Clear filter**.

 ## Sort columns

 Click a column title to change the sort order from default to descending to ascending.
 Each time you click, the sort order changes to the next option in the cycle.
-You can sort multiple columns by holding the `shift` key and clicking the column name.
+You can sort multiple columns by holding the `Shift` key and clicking the column name.

 {{< figure src="/static/img/docs/tables/sort-descending.png" max-width="350px" alt="Sort descending" class="docs-image--no-shadow" >}}